 LSR Quality Standards

 Quality programs need to get the part production right the first time to save you time, money and your reputation.
-As an ISO 9001:2008, ISO 13485:2003 and ISO/TS 16949:2009 certified company, the SIMTEC quality assurance system has demonstrated to Fortune 100 companies as well as other businesses from around the globe the proven ability to produce high-precision parts of impeccable quality.
+As an ISO 9001:2015, ISO 13485:2016NS-EN ISO 123485:2016 and IATF 16949:2016 certified company, the SIMTEC quality assurance system has demonstrated to Fortune 100 companies as well as other businesses from around the globe the proven ability to produce high-precision parts of impeccable quality.

 Custom LSR Solutions For Your Business

-SIMTEC has dedicated its focus exclusively to silicone rubber manufacturing and has mastered the production of both high quality LSR parts and LSR 2-Shot components.
+SIMTEC has dedicated its focus exclusively on molded silicone rubber component manufacturing and has mastered the production of both high-quality LSR parts and LSR 2-Shot components.
 Our expertise in this area allows us to tailor the entire process to your specifications, yielding true innovation.
 SIMTEC provides Extraordinary LSR Solutions™, taking “custom” to a new level.
 Since 2001, SIMTEC has been a leading Liquid Silicone Rubber parts manufacturer, serving some of the world’s largest companies.
 Our advanced capabilities encompass all aspects of the design and production processes.
-We can help you choose the right grade of LSR for your part and develop economical tooling and packaging solutions that keep your overhead costs low.
+We can help you choose the right grade of LSR for your part, offer part design support to optimize manufacturability (DFM) and part performance, provide premium-quality tooling, and high-volume parts production and packaging solutions that keep your overhead costs low.

-We produce custom designed and manufactured, high-quality LSR parts and LSR 2-Shot components.
-We produce parts for the automotive and industrial markets, as well as medical and consumer applications.
-Contact us today for a free quote, or download our informational guide to LSR.
+We produce custom designed and manufactured, high-quality LSR parts and LSR 2-Shot components for our customers in the automotive, medical, life sciences, industrial and consumer markets.
+Contact us today for a quote, or download our informational guide to LSR.